hallpaz/3dsystems20/docs/assignment2.md

 ##### Looking for alternatives renderers

-We tried to use the Tensorflow Graphics to render a mesh, but we could'nt find information on how to render a textured mesh and it did
+We tried to use the Tensorflow Graphics to render a mesh, but we couldn't find information on how to render a textured mesh and it didn't appear we could achieve it on time.
+Our second alternative was the Open Differentiable Renderer (OpenDR).

 ### Conclusion

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMjYxNzA5MSwtNDYyMzQyNjcsLTE3OT
+eyJoaXN0b3J5IjpbLTEwMjMxNjM1MjUsLTQ2MjM0MjY3LC0xNz
-A4NzA2NDEsLTU3NzQzMDUyNiwtMzQzNTgzNTkyLDExMzE2NTM5
+kwODcwNjQxLC01Nzc0MzA1MjYsLTM0MzU4MzU5MiwxMTMxNjUz
-NDUsLTkzMzkxNjc2LDc4ODIyMDc2NywtMTA2NTQyNjQ1MiwxMz
+OTQ1LC05MzM5MTY3Niw3ODgyMjA3NjcsLTEwNjU0MjY0NTIsMT
-M1NTMwMTg0LC0xNzk2OTM4MTg5LDE3NTc0ODA1MzldfQ==
+MzNTUzMDE4NCwtMTc5NjkzODE4OSwxNzU3NDgwNTM5XX0=
 -->